Timinator2000/Algorithm_X/10 - your turn/04 - suguru solver.md

 { Suguru classes }

 Unless you are trying to build a generic logic puzzle structure, I see no need to inherit from a common class at this time, but you should be able to reuse some code.
-Ultimately, you will want to parse the input and end up with the following:
+Ultimately, you will want to parse the input and end up with the following two attributes in your `SuguruSolver` class:

 ```
-self.grid = dictionary of SuguruCell instances with
-            each key being a (row, col) tuple
+self.grid = dictionary of SuguruCell instances with each key being a (row, col) tuple

-self.cages = list of SuguruGroup instances, each with a list
-             of pointers to the cells in the group
+self.cages = list of SuguruGroup instances, each with a list of pointers to the cells in the group
 ```

 Once that is complete, you are ready for a standard reduction loop.
 Hopefully this sounds repetitive.
 Seeing the similarities in various problems and applying reusable problem solving techniques can be a very powerful approach to your software engineering projects.